TIGRLab/datman-dashboard/README.md

 flask db upgrade
 ```

-If you're in TIGRLab and wish to work with a pre-populated database the easiest
+If you're in TIGRLab and wish to work with a pre-populated database, the easiest
 way is to load in an old backup of the real database (ask @DESm1th for this).
 Once you have the backup you can set up your database by running the following
 as a user with database creation privileges